 The most important input in any soil estimate is the surface shape.
 Rectangles are simple because you only need length and width.
 Circles rely on diameter, triangles use base and height, and L-shaped beds can be estimated by subtracting a cut-out rectangle from a larger outer rectangle.
 Once the surface area is known, depth turns that area into usable fill volume.

 Depth is where many estimates go wrong.
 A gardener may know the bed is four by eight feet, but if the actual top-up is only two inches instead of six inches, the material requirement changes dramatically.
 That is why the calculator treats depth separately instead of assuming a default.
-Even a shallow mulch layer can add up quickly across several beds or landscape zones.
+Even a shallow mulch layer can add up quickly across several beds or field zones.

 Accurate measuring saves money twice.
 It reduces overbuying, and it prevents underbuying that forces a second delivery fee or another trip for bags.
 That is especially important when you are working with bulk soil, rented trucks, or limited delivery windows.

 Different materials fill the same space but have different weight, density, and settling behavior.
 Garden soil blends are usually the heaviest because they contain mineral particles that give them structure and water-holding capacity.
-Compost is lighter and richer in organic matter, which makes it excellent for improving beds but less dense by volume.
+Compost is lighter and detaileder in organic matter, which makes it excellent for improving beds but less dense by volume.
 Mulch is typically lighter still because it is designed as a surface layer rather than as a root-zone fill medium.

 That difference is why the same bed may need one cubic yard of material regardless of what you choose, but the transport load can vary significantly.
 Weight estimates matter when materials need to be moved by wheelbarrow, loaded into a personal vehicle, or installed on a structure such as a deck or rooftop.
 The lighter the material, the easier the handling, but the less suitable it may be for filling a bed intended for deep rooting.